 Once you’ve definitely decided to change attorneys, there are still a few things you should do before notifying him of the change.

 2) Also, hire a new attorney.
 This minimizes the delay in switching attorneys.
 It also ensures that you’re able find good legal representation before firing your existing lawyer.
-Ask whether your new attorney will take responsibility for getting your files from your old attorney, or if you should handle that.
+Ask whether your new attorney will take responsibility for getting your files from your old attorney, or if you should handle that important issue.
 If you are a party to litigation, confirm that your new lawyer will notify the court as to your change in representation.

 4) If any fees were paid in advance and the work hasn’t been done, ask for a refund of the fees.
 Also, ask for an itemized bill listing all pending fees and expenses.
 If yours is a contingency case, your new attorney will pay your old attorney from any money that you recover.